jaustinlam/Swiss_system_tournament/README.md

 4. Install [VirtualBox](https://www.virtualbox.org)
 5. Launch the Vagrant VM and configure.
 6. To import the database navigate to the tournament folder on your machine.
-7. Launch psql and enter "create database tournament".
+7. Launch psql and enter 'create database tournament'.
-8. Import in the tables and views with \i tournament.sql.
+8. Import in the tables and views with '\i tournament.sql'.

 ## Usage
 1. Create a Python script in a new file.
 Import all from tournament.py
 2. Use the following methods to run your tournament:

 * createTournament(tournament_id)
-> Creates a new tournament
+> Creates a new tournament.

 * registerPlayer(name, tournament_id)
 > Register a new player to the tournament.

 * deleteTournaments()
-> Deletes all tournaments
+> Deletes all tournaments.

 * deleteATournament(tournament_id)
-> Deletes a single tournament
+> Deletes a single tournament.

 * deleteMatches()
-> Deletes all matches
+> Deletes all matches.

 * deletePlayers()
-> Deletes all players
+> Deletes all players.

 * countPlayers()
-> Returns a count of players
+> Returns a count of players.

 * playerStandings(tournament_id)
 > Returns a table of all players in the current tournaments standings.

 * reportMatch(winner, loser, tournament_id)
 > Report the result of match between 2 players.

 * swissPairings(tournament_id)
-> Based of the standings creates match ups of players for the next round.
+> Based off the standings creates match ups of players for the next round.

 3. Run your script from the file you created.